sixem/ivfi-php/README.md

 See [LICENSE](LICENSE) for the full license text.

 ## Disclaimer
-As you with anything else, use this script at your own risk.
-There may exist bugs that i do not know of :v:
+As with anything else, use this script at your own risk.
+There could exist bugs that I do not know of :v: